 Finally, there are also other antioxidants such as:

 - coenzyme Q-10,

 - glutathione produced by our cells and activated by cysteine or

-- undenatured whey, which is found in the form of supplements.
+- undenatured whey, which can be found in supplements.

-Short antioxidants therefore generally protect against cancer and premature aging, but some are more specialized to prevent certain cancers depending on its target organ.
-A good way to prevent these diseases is therefore to prevent
+In short, antioxidants therefore all generally protect against cancer and premature aging, but some are more specialized in preventing certain cancers depending on its target organ.
+A good way to prevent these diseases is therefore

 - to consume antioxidants in the form of food or supplements,